Azure/azure-sdk-for-c/sdk/iot/core/doc/mqtt_state_machine.md

 ### Retrying Operations

-The IoT Core SDK documents and provides APIs for the error policy and timing policies separately.
-We are also supplying optional APIs for error classification and retry timing.
+Retrying operations requires understanding two aspects: error evaluation (did the operation fail, should the operation be retried) and retry timing (how long to delay before retrying the operation).
+The IoT Embedded Devices SDK is supplying optional APIs for error classification and retry timing.

 #### Error policy

-Our SDK will not handle protocol-level (WebSocket, MQTT, TLS or TCP) errors.
+The SDK will not handle protocol-level (WebSocket, MQTT, TLS or TCP) errors.
 The application-developer is expected to classify and handle errors the following way:

 - Authentication errors should not be retried.
 - Communication-related errors other than ones security-related should be considered retriable.